AN3223/filesort/README.md

 # Filesort
 A simple command line tool for sorting files, written in Python.
 Filesort will sort files in the current working directory into a specified folder based on filenames.

+# Disclaimer
+I wrote this before knowing about command line tools such as find(1).
+This tool is likely not very useful.

 ## Installation
 `pip install filesort`